oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     The **Create Compartment** dialog box is displayed.

-3. Enter a name for your compartment, for example, `dsc01` (short for Data Safe compartment 1).
+3. Enter a name for your compartment.

-4. Enter a description for the compartment, for example, **Compartment for the Oracle Data Safe Workshop**.
+4. Enter a description for the compartment.

 5. Select a parent compartment.